The Do’s And Don’ts Of A Creative Career Change

 “Artists don’t make any money!”

-Everyone has their own opinion, and chances are the people in your life who you share your career change plan with will let you know what it is they’re really thinking about your decision to make a creative career change.
+Everyone has their own opinion, and chances are the people in your life will let you know what it is they’re really thinking about your decision to make a creative career change.

 Whether it’s your great aunt or your best friend, one or more of those people are bound to have something negative to say.